techone --guide=cloud-management

 Our company is growing.
 How should we scale infrastructure?

 Two paths: move to the cloud (pay for actual consumption, scale as needed), or containerize applications and orchestrate them (Docker, Kubernetes) on dedicated servers.
 We combine both approaches depending on the situation.
 We start with an audit and propose a plan.
+If you are currently planning the move to cloud, see our cloud migration service.

 Can we start with just an audit, without committing long term?